 No need to rehash the hell of a week that I had.
-Needless to say, I was extremely happy to go out for drinks with friends.
+Needless to say, I was extremely happy to spend a weekend of relaxation and rejuvenation.

 My friend Nykita is visiting from Liberia.
 We met up at Prickly Pear for dinner and drinks.
 Apparently, Friday was also National Margarita Day so naturally, I indulged in my favorite activity.
 I’ve been DYING to try this margorona thing since last Summer.
 Now I see what the hype is about.
 It’s pretty much amazing.